Novy Urengoy

-Novy Urengoy (Но́вый Уренго́й, lit: “New Urengoy”; Nenets: Едэй Уренгой, Edėy Urengoy) is a city in Yamalo-Nenets Autonomous Okrug, Russia.
-Population: It is the second largest city in the autonomous okrug.
+Novy Urengoy (Но́вый Уренго́й, lit: “New Urengoy”) is the most populous city in Yamalo-Nenets Autonomous Okrug, Russia.
+In 2021, it had a population of 107,251.
+Novy Urengoy is located around 450km away from Salekhard, the capital of the Autonomous Okrug.

+Etymology

+The name of the city means New Urengoy.
+The word Urengoy comes from a combination of Khanty word Ure meaning Old woman and Nenets word Ngo, meaning island.

 History

 It was founded in 1975 after the discovery of the Urengoy gas field, one of the largest in Russia.
 Town status was granted to it in 1980.